Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 - License Used: GNU Public License.

 ## Changelogs and Version History
-The previous version files are availaible in the previous versions folder.
+Contains various versions of the file from starting alongwith some details and descriptions about the code.The previous version files are availaible in the **Previous Versions** folder.

 ### Version 3.4 (18th November 2023)
 1. Improved Error Handling of mysql connection.